salvolannister/TileLevel/README.md

 - Add tile that turns Silver
 - Use C++ inheritance to handle ATiles
 - Generate grid reading input from TileGameModeBP
+- Add comments to methods and check naming conventions